 Autism Spectrum Condition (ASC – also known as Autism Spectrum Disorder) is a lifelong neurodevelopmental diagnosis.
 Individuals with autism have unique brains that have been wired differently from the (neuro-typical) majority.
 This unique wiring first began when they were in utero – before they were even born – and despite these differences, it is important to realise that autism is not an intellectual disability, mental illness or even a disorder.
 Autism signifies a brain that has developed in quite splendid and mysterious ways.
 This is why some autistic individuals can have a remarkable skill set that goes way beyond their years or the norm.
 However, it can also mean that some people with autism find the chaotic and changeable nature our world much more challenging to navigate through than most.
 These challenges tend to affect how a person experiences the world around them and because of that, how they communicate with, and relate to, other people.

-DAISY Psychology Services is a private and independent neurodevelopmental practice founded by Dr Richard Dearden (Clinical Psychologist).
+DAISY Psychology Services is a private and independent neurodevelopmental practice founded by Dr Richard Dearden (Clinical Psychologist and ‘Outstanding Clinical Initiative of the Year’ 2019).
 DAISY is an acronym for ‘Diagnostic Assessments Independent Specialists Yorkshire‘ and we specialise in providing comprehensive multidisciplinary assessments to children and young people (aged from 5-19 years) for possible Autistic Spectrum Conditions.